xz-liu/tokenforge/README.md

-# The Trojan in the Vocabulary: Stealthy Sabotage of LLM Composition

-Tokenizer transplant enables composition across incompatible vocabularies, but coefficient reuse can be weaponized.
+# When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models

-TokenForge shows how a single "breaker token" can stay inert in a donor model while becoming high-salience after transplant into a base model, creating an asymmetric realizability gap.
+Tokenizer transplant composes models with incompatible vocabularies by expressing donor-only embeddings through shared-token anchors and reusing the same coefficients in a base model.
+TokenForge studies the resulting asymmetric realizability gap: a single "breaker token" can stay inert in a donor model while becoming high-salience after transplant into a base model.

 [Paper](https://arxiv.org/abs/2601.00065) [Project Page](https://xz-liu.github.io/tokenforge)